puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 ### Task {{% param sectionnumber %}}.1.3: Local Workspace Directory

-During the lab, you're going to be using local files (eg. yaml resources) which will be applied in your lab project.
+During the lab, you'll be using local files (eg. YAML resources) which will be applied in your lab project.

 Create your local lab workspace directory `<workspace>` for example`~/amm-techlab/`

 ### Task {{% param sectionnumber %}}.1.4: explore other namespaces

-Alongside the Lab Cluster, we also deployed a couple of additional Tools and Services we're going to use during the lab.
+Alongside the Lab Cluster, we also deployed a couple of additional tools and services we're going to use during the lab.

-checkout the Deployed resources and then Login into the services.
+checkout the deployed resources and then login to the services.
 (URLs are provided by the trainer)

 * Git Server `pitc-infra-gitea`, this will contain the source code (Login with your username and password)
 * Prometheus and Grafana in the project `pitc-infra-monitoring` (Login using Oauth OpenShift)